VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 curl http://localhost:9428/select/logsql/query -d 'query=error'
 ```

-If the command returns "never-ending" response, then just press `ctrl+C` at any time in order to cancel the query.
+If the command above returns "never-ending" response, then just press `ctrl+C` at any time in order to cancel the query.
-VictoriaLogs notices that the response stream is closed, so it cancels the query and instantly stops consuming CPU, RAM and disk IO for this query.
+VictoriaLogs notices that the response stream is closed, so it cancels the query and stops consuming CPU, RAM and disk IO for this query.

 Then just use `head` command for investigating the returned log messages and narrowing down the query: